 - Hold the Briefcase - Unlocked after clearing 2 challenges.
 A briefcase item randomly spawns in the level at the beginning of the match.
-You must grab the case and stay alive.
-Holding the case for 30 seconds earns you a point.
-Once you die, you drop the briefcase, which is either picked up by an ally, an enemy, or reset to a random part of the level.
+The player character must grab the case and stay alive.
+Holding the case for 30 seconds earns them a point.
+Once they die, they drop the briefcase, which is either picked up by an ally, an enemy, or reset to a random part of the level.

 - Capture the Case - Unlocked after clearing 4 challenges.
 Traditional capture the flag.
-Your case must be at home to score and dropped cases are automatically returned.
+The case must be at home to score and dropped cases are automatically returned.

 - King of the Hill - Randomly-determined areas of the map must be held uncontested for 20 seconds to earn a point.
 Each teammate on the hill is awarded a point when the hill's timer reaches zero.
 After that, the hill is moved to another random area.

 - Hacker Central - Unlocked after clearing 6 challenges.
 Players must grab a data uplink item and use this item (leaving themselves defenseless) on a computer.
 Both the data uplink and computer spawn in a random area of the map.
 If the holder of the data uplink item dies, the data uplink respawns to a different area.
-You get points for each successful "hack", which lasts around 10 seconds.
+Points are earned for each successful "hack", which lasts around 10 seconds.